markstringer-dti/markstringer-dti.github.io/dti.md

 horizon?
 Well, there are lots of good reasons, but one of the main ones was that I've seen what happens when you don't [Chapter TRENCH].

-I think it's absolutely the same reason that working software is one of the four main things that are discussed in the Agile Manifesto.
-The people who put it there have seen what happens if you don't push for working software.
-But when it comes to working software, it might also be that they've seen the good things that can come from producing working software.
+I think that's the reason that working software is one of the four main things that are discussed in the Agile Manifesto.
+The people who wrote have seen what happens if you don't push for working software.
+They might also have seen the huge benefits of getting working software early,.

 So, what is it about working software that make it so important?

 You can sum up what's so important about software with these three ideas.
 Magic, discovered value (leading to pull), discovered trouble.
+[I don't know if we need this -- do I keep this promise?
+Do I talk about discovered value and discovered trouble?]

-Picking up on the quote at the beginning of this chapter, working software is "sufficiently advanced technology" and people respond to it as if it is magic.
-People respond to working software immediately, automatically and emotionally.
+Let's just think back to the quote at the beginning of this chapter.
+Working software is "sufficiently advanced technology" and people respond to it as if it is magic.
+People respond to working software.
+They respond instantly.
+They respond automatically and with emotions.
 When they press a button, or click on a picture, they have an expectation of what will happen.
 Working software creates needs, expectations and it evokes emotions: delight, joy, frustration and anger.
 This is a very different response than a checklist of functionality in a requirements document.
-That means that the only way to find out how they are going to respond, is to put actual working software in their hands.
+That means that the only way to find out how users are going to respond, is to put actual working software in their hands.

 And when you do put software in their hands, users will find ways of using it that you didn't expect, users will value aspects of the software that you didn't expect.
 Remember the swamp?
 When you build in the swamp, you will start to discover value, people will use what you've built in unexpected ways.
-And when people like something, they want more of it..
+When people like something, they want more of it.
 And this leads to something called "pull".

-Up to the point where actual users of your software find something in your software that they like and ask you to expand that function, or do more of it, by delivering it in different ways, the sole driver for the functionality in your software was the stakeholders who had originated the project.
+Up to the point where users find some way of using your software that they like, that helps them get done what they want or need to do, your project has been in "push" mode.
+The sole driver for the functionality in your software was the stakeholders who had originated the project.

 Now you have users, and they have things that they want.
-This doesn't mean necessarily that you should give them everything that they want, but it does mean that the dynamic of the project has changed.
+You are in "pull mode".
+This doesn't mean necessarily that you should give users everything that they want, but it does mean that the dynamic of the project has changed.

 And this is a huge change.
 It means that your project has moved from being just someone's idea to something that people actually want,